The rent vs. buy debate is literally one of the oldest in the world of personal finance.

 So, if you are looking for me to tell you which path to choose in the rent vs. buy debate, I’m sorry to be the bearer of bad news, but I think it’s not even a debate.

-Why did you choose to rent a home or become a home owner (whichever one you chose)?
-Did you feel any pressure from “experts” or family to make the choice you did or did you do what was the right thing for how you live or expect you lifestyle to be in the future?
+How did you settle your own rent vs. buy debate?
+Why did you choose to rent a home or become a homeowner (whichever one you chose)?
+Did you feel any pressure from “experts” or family to make the choice you did or did you do what was the right thing for how you live or expect your lifestyle to be in the future?